Neville James Steel

 Neville James Steel—a devoted father, grandfather, and great-grandfather, whose warmth, kindness, and strong sense of generosity touched everyone who knew him.

 Neville was born on December 21st, 1931, in Brisbane to James and Beatrice Steel.
-The family later moved to Gladstone, where Neville completed his schooling and began his plumbing apprenticeship—a career that would serve him well throughout his life.
+The family later moved with his brother Ivan to Gladstone, where Neville completed his schooling and began his plumbing apprenticeship—a career that would serve him well throughout his life.
 But Neville’s story wasn’t just about work.
 It was about a life devoted to his family, his community, and the people he loved.

 Later, Neville found a fulfilling role at Eventide Nursing Home, serving the community there into his retirement years.
 His work and dedication to others left a lasting impact on many.

-Papa had an incredible ability to enjoy the small things in life—the love of cricket, enjoying a few cold beers on a hot summer day surrounded by family and friends.
+Papa had an incredible ability to enjoy the small things in life—the love of cricket, his morning coffee, enjoying a few cold beers on a hot summers day surrounded by family and friends.
 He loved to travel and often visited his daughter Amanda in England, where he would explore new places and enjoy the company of his family.
-(Amanda, feel free to add more about those trips and special memories.)

-If you knew our Papa, you’d know he always had the cricket and the news on TV—often a little too loud!
+If you knew our Papa, you’d know he always had the cricket or the news on TV—often a little too loud!
 But some of his greatest memories were when he got the chance to travel around the world to watch the Australian cricket team play.
-(Amanda, please add more personal memories about these cricket trips, if you’d like.)

 His 13 grandchildren and 6 great-grandchildren were the pride of his life, and he cherished every moment with them.
 Whether it was telling a funny story, sharing advice, or simply being present, Papa loved nothing more than spending time with his family.
 He would often bounce the children on his knee and tickle them, with the grandchildren laughing and crying out for more.